 For a small state primary, the academic outcomes are exceptionally strong, and the wider offer has a distinctive practical flavour, forest school, growing, cooking, and community-facing events rather than generic enrichment.
 Best suited to families who want high attainment alongside outdoor learning, and who are comfortable with a Church of England setting.
 Entry remains the primary hurdle, so shortlisting needs to be as strategic as it is aspirational.

-Academic results at the end of Year 6 are exceptionally strong, with 92% meeting the expected standard in reading, writing and mathematics combined in 2024, compared with 62% across England.
-The school’s most recent inspection evidence also supports a stable quality picture, including effective safeguarding.
+Academic results at the end of Year 6 are exceptionally strong, with 92% meeting the expected standard in reading, writing and mathematics combined In the current 2025 dataset, 80% of pupils met the expected standard in reading, writing and maths combined, with 10% reaching the higher standard.

 Yes.
 The school publishes on-site wraparound provision.
 Breakfast club runs 7.30am to 8.45am (£5.60), and after-school provision runs up to 5.30pm depending on the option selected.

 The school is a Local Authority maintained school and admissions are coordinated by Leicestershire.
-The published dataset for this school does not include the last distance offered, so families should rely on Local Authority policy and the specific oversubscription criteria rather than informal distance assumptions.
+The published results for this school does not include the furthest distance at which a place was offered, so families should rely on Local Authority policy and the specific oversubscription criteria rather than informal distance assumptions.

 Official inspection evidence references eco club and cooking club alongside sports clubs, and the school’s published information emphasises outdoor learning, including forest school and growing projects.
 The mix tends to suit pupils who enjoy practical, hands-on activities as well as classroom learning.